 Be willing to listen with an open, loving heart to everyone.
 Be able to answer their questions...and know how to clearly explain the hope we have through faith in Jesus Christ.

 Escaping the Cauldron is an informative memoir and Bible study, offering one woman's unique perspective on Christianity, the occult, and God's saving grace.
-The book is now available for PRE-ORDER on Amazon.
+You can find the book on Amazon, Barnes and Noble, and ChristianBook.com.